unseemly/unseemly.github.io/index.md

 Dynamically-typed languages get to use statically-typed libraries, and vice-versa.

+### Inline language-switching

+Because Unseemly macros (and their associated changes to syntax) are scoped, it's possible for multiple languages to coexist peacefully in the same file.

+It's pretty typical for little embedded bits of SQL, JavaScript, HTML, or other random languages to end up embedded in a program inside strings.

+But with Unseemly, embeddings can respect the actual syntax of the language being embedded, and have type-safe interpolation.
+This prevents things like SQL injection, and means that the Unseemly auto-formatter (uh, once we've written an auto-formatter) can reformat the embedded code.

 ## Compilers aren't that hard

 Compilers have a reputation for being hard to write.
 This is basically wrong.